 Each of this week's New Yorkers are used to saving lives - it's in their job descriptions - but four first responders went above and beyond when they jumped into action to rescue two fellow New Yorkers.
-NY1's John Schiumo filed the following report.
+NY1's John Schiumo filed the following report, which was shot, written and edited by Rachel Smith.

 Shaun Alexander and Khadijah Hall were running errands for a co-worker's retirement party when shots rang out in the Crown Heights section of Brooklyn.
 They were off duty, but the veteran EMTs jumped into action.